Diocese of Birmingham in Alabama: Reports of sexual abuse

-In 1985, Bishop Vath sent Reverend Charles V. Cross to the Servants of Paraclete Center, a treatment center for clergy in Jemez Springs, New Mexico, after receiving complaints that Cross had sexually abused minors.
-When Cross returned to Birmingham, the diocese banned him from any parish positions.
-In 1993, Robert W. Wilford accused Cross of sexual abuse during the 1960s when he was a teenager and sued the diocese in 1995.
-However, the case was dismissed in court due to the statute of limitations.
+In 1985, Bishop Vath sent the priest Charles V. Cross to a treatment center for clergy in Jemez Springs, New Mexico, after receiving complaints that Cross had sexually abused minors.
+When Cross returned to Birmingham, the bishop banned him from parish positions.
 In 2002, after receiving several more allegations against Cross, Bishop Foley permanently suspended him from ministry.

 In 2004, four priests accused of sexual abuse who served in the diocese agreed to pay a financial settlement of $45,000 to eleven of their victims.

-Reverend Francis Mary Stone (also known as David Stone) was arrested in 2013 on charges of sexually molesting his eight year-old son.
-He had fathered the boy with Christina Presnell, an EWTN employee, while he was serving as a host of the network's show Life on the Rock between 2001 and 2007.
-After the boy was born, the diocese removed Stone from public ministry.
-Stone was acquitted in 2016 of the sexual abuse charges.

 In 2018, Bishop Baker released a list of six clergy who were accused of committing acts of sex abuse while serving the diocese.
-Baker stated that "they committed these deplorable acts,” and apologized to the victims.
-He permanently removed the five living priests from ministry.
+Baker stated that "they committed these deplorable acts” and apologized to the victims.
+He permanently removed the five priests from ministry.